1.1 About FTTH Council Europe ASBL

 As we collect and process personal data, the lawful bases we use for this activity in the European Economic Area ("EEA"), as required under the Data Protection Legislation are:

-- Where you have consented to the use of your data for the purposes of supplying you with additional email marketing information about our conferences, events and other activities
+- Where you have consented to the use of your data for the purposes of supplying you with additional email marketing information about our services, conferences, webinars, events and other activities;

-- Where FTTH Council Europe has a legitimate interest to do so data for the purposes of supplying you with additional email marketing information about our conferences, events and other activities
+- Where FTTH Council Europe has a legitimate interest to do so for the purposes of supplying you with additional email marketing information about our conferences, webinars, events and other activities;

 3.2 Event and Exhibition Management